sargunv/train-tracker-app/docs/docs/interaction.md

 ### Ornaments

+!!! info

+    We provide Material 3 alternatives to the default ornaments.
+See the [Material 3 extensions section](./material3.md) for more information.

 Ornaments are built in UI elements that are displayed on the map, such as a compass or attribution button.
 They're implemented by the underlying MapLibre SDK, so may render differently on different platforms.
 You can control the